About

 Sketching, building all kinds of gizmos, and testing them is where it all started.

-For the past 15+ years, I have had the opportunity to grow and design a wide range of products that have enabled the transition from paper to digital and manual to automatic in various industries, such as Automotive, Customer Care, Learning, Healthcare, Life Sciences, Finances, Banking, and Fintech.
+For the past 15+ years, I have had the opportunity to grow and design a wide range of products that have enabled the transition from paper to digital and manual to automatic in various industries, such as Automotive, Life Sciences, Sustainability, and Fintech.

 Designing a technology product requires a balance of creativity, technical expertise, and problem-solving skills.
 While there are certainly challenges to overcome, the satisfaction of creating something that solves a real-world problem definitely makes it a rewarding experience.